AmberCaLa/cs178-flask-app/README.md

 ## AI Assistance

 <!-- List any AI tools you used (e.g., ChatGPT) and briefly describe what you used them for.
 Per course policy, AI use is allowed but must be cited in code comments and noted here. -->
+Used Claude to assist in generating a helper function to add movies to the database